 Username: The part before the @ in your uOttawa.ca email address.

 - Employees: your uoAccess password is the same one used for systems such as Outlook/Exchange, VirtuO, and UNIWeb.

 - Students: your uoAccess password is the same one used for systems such as Google and uoZone.

 All of our computer workstations come with Internet access and Microsoft Office software.
 Most have USB ports and CD-reader drives.
 The GSG Centre and the Media Centre computers have some special applications as well:

 Adaptive technology workstations and study rooms are available at the Morisset Library, Brian Dickson Law Library and Health Sciences Library.

 Visitors can use the computers through our guest account service.
-To be issued a guest account, bring identification with your name, address and signature to the circulation desk and complete the form.
+To be issued a guest account, bring identification with your name, address and signature to the service desk and complete the form.